Aescolanoc/cibervoluntarios/README.md

 ## Project Overview

-- Vue with Vite, Pinia, Typescript
+- Vue 3 with Vite, Pinia and Typescript
-- Boostrap5, vueform/multiselect
+- Bootstrap 5, vueform/multiselect
-- Sever file as proxy to connect to API
+- Node Express endpoint as a proxy to connect to the books API
 - E2E tests with Cypress

 ## Project setup

 - Clone the repo
 - Run `npm i` in the project folder
-- Run `npm start` to run proxy
+- Run `npm start` to run the api proxy
-- Run `npm run dev`
+- Run `npm run dev` to run the dev server

 ## Project commands